 Understanding and accepting your power animal can be a very useful association.

-The shamanic practice of ceremony, ritual, prayer, community healing, and other devotioanl practices carries with it all of the resonance from thousands of years of sacred practice.
-(Anything devotional in nature, like prayer, prayer hands, the birning of sage or lighting of incecnse has a very high level of consciousness and calibrates at 540, which is the level of unconditional love and joy, on the Map of Consciousness®)
+The shamanic practice of ceremony, ritual, prayer, community healing, and other devotional practices carries with it all of the resonance from thousands of years of sacred practice.
+(Anything devotional in nature, like prayer, prayer hands, the burning of sage or lighting of incense has a very high level of consciousness and calibrates at 540, which is the level of unconditional love and joy, on the Map of Consciousness®)

-I recommend learing more about animal medicine and power animals.
+I recommend learning more about animal medicine and power animals.
 You can Google “Native American animal medicine“, “animal symbolism”, etc….it provides wisdom and insight into the energy and power of animal medicine.

 Animals and the spirit of animals is coming to give you a message, even if it’s just for a moment of awe and wonder.

 The more you are awake to it, the more they come.
 It’s fun!

 They not only provide guidance and protection but they provide an opportunity for expansion into your own fulness.
 Develop the strength of that power animal that lies within you?

 Power animals are invoked for many purposes for shamanic practitioners.
 Soul retrieval, extraction, etc…

 On of the messages can be, be willing to change your ways…

 We all have power animals, but in modern-day living we don’t give it any of our attention.
 They won’t come forward unless we invoke them through a power animal retrieval.